 - Easy access

-In the end, all that’s left to say is good luck and keep up the good work with growing the most delicious yet natural tomatoes you’ve ever tasted.
-And of course, don’t forget to indulge as much as you can since tomatoes are full of vitamins.
+In the end, all that’s left to say is good luck and keep up the good work growing the most delicious yet natural tomatoes you’ve ever tasted.
+And, of course, don’t forget to indulge as much as you can since tomatoes are full of vitamins.